elastic/elasticsearch/BUILDING.md

 ## Build logic organisation

-The elasticsearch project contains 3 build related projects that are included into the elasticsearch build as a [composite build](https://docs.gradle.org/current/userguide/composite_builds.html).
+The Elasticsearch project contains 3 build-related projects that are included into the Elasticsearch build as a [composite build](https://docs.gradle.org/current/userguide/composite_builds.html).

 ### `build-conventions`